Srujan-D/Robotics-Automation-QSTP-2020/README.md

 # Robotics-Automation-QSTP-2020
-This repository contains my work of the ROS QSTP 2020 course.
+This repository contains my work of the ROS QSTP 2020 course organised by BITS Pilani, Goa campus.

 This course is about learning the Robotics Operating System (ROS)- a software framework designed to make robotics development easier.
 Gazebo has been used as a robotics simulator to create my robot models and test the code on pre-existing Turtlebot.